Maverick, Lewis A. (Lewis Adams) (1891-) | Southern Illinois University Special Collections Research Center

-Professor Lewis Adam Maverick was born in 1891 to attorney George Madison Maverick and Mary Vance Maverick of Texas.
-Dr. Lewis was the last of the six children including Mary Rowena, Lola, George Vance, Lucy Madison, and Augusta Lewis.
-Dr. Lewis sister Lola Maverick Lloyd was a nationally renowned pacifist, suffragist and women's right activist and his grandfather Samuel A. Maverick served as mayor of San Antonio from 1839-1840.
+Lewis Adams Maverick was born in 1891 to attorney George Madison Maverick and Mary Vance Maverick of Texas.
+Lewis was the last of six children including Mary Rowena, Lola, George Vance, Lucy Madison, and Augusta Lewis.
+His sister Lola Maverick Lloyd was a nationally renowned pacifist, suffragist and women's right activist.
+His grandfather Samuel A. Maverick served as mayor of San Antonio from 1839-1840.
 The Texas Declaration of Independence severing ties with Mexico was signed by Samuel A. Maverick and contributed his surname to the American lexicon, due to his refusal to brand his cattle, resulting in unbranded cattle called "mavericks."

 Lewis A. Maverick was a professor of Economics at the University of California, and he also helped established the University of California Southern Branch, which became the University of California Los Angeles (UCLA).
-He later taught at Southern Illinois University Cabondale from September 16, 1946, until he retired from that position on August 31, 1959.
-Dr. Maverick was also a member of the Henry Ford Peace Expedition, in 1915.
+He later began teaching at Southern Illinois University Carbondale on September 16, 1946.
+He saw Carbondale as an opportunity to return closer to home, having grown up in St. Louis, Missouri, and being closer to family members.
+He retired from that position in 1956 due to health complications.
+He moved back to Los Angeles later that year.

-The archival collection of Lewis A. Maverick's correspondence is limited to that which concerns his publications, and was acquired by the University Archives from the Southern Illinois University Press.
+The archival collection of Lewis A. Maverick's was acquired by the University Archives from the Southern Illinois University Press.
 In 1956, the Southern Illinois University Press acquired the stock and became the distributor for the following books written by Professor Maverick:

 Productivity, a Critique of Current Usage